CAPITAL IMPROVEMENT PROGRAM

 -

-Conceptual design alternatives were brought to City Council on September 8, 2025 to allow City Council to review the options for new ADA access between the beach parking lots and Eisenhower Park/Main Street.
-The City Council recommended the option for providing a “switchback” type ramp system in the 10th Street parking lot that will lead directly to the pier plaza by the entrance to the pier.
+Conceptual design alternatives were brought to City Council and the public on September 8, 2025 to allow City Council to review the proposed ADA access options between the beach parking lots and Eisenhower Park/Main Street.
+The City Council selected the option for providing a “switchback” type ramp system in the 10th Street parking lot that will lead directly to the pier plaza by the entrance to the pier.

-With this information, design and the permitting process are underway for both projects (ADA upgrades and parking lot paving) with construction estimated for late spring for paving and potentially summer/fall for ADA upgrades dependent on securing necessary state permitting.
+With this information, design and the permitting process are underway for both projects (ADA upgrades and parking lot paving) with construction estimated for late spring for paving and potentially summer/fall for ADA upgrades pending necessary state permitting timeline.

 -